National Museum of Marine Biology and Aquarium: Waters of Taiwan

 This exhibit hall features aquatic animals native to Taiwan, from waters as small as rivers to as vast as the open sea.
 The exhibits are themed after the water systems of Taiwan, starting from the river and the reservoir to the intertidal zone and finally to the open sea.
 There is also a touch pool featuring marine invertebrates in the intertidal exhibit area.
 Animals on display include tilapia, Japanese eel, trout, cuttlefish, nurse sharks, Indo-Pacific tarpon, yellowfin tuna, spotted eagle rays, and a whale shark.
-The main ocean tanks contains 1500000 gal of sea water, has a 16.5 × 4.85 m acrylic viewing window and an 80 m shark tunnel.
+The main ocean tanks contains 1000000 gal of sea water, has a 16.1 × 4.1 m acrylic viewing window.